halmasieh/Credit_Risk_Analysis/README.md

+The metrics for the majority class are as follows:
+- Precision: 1
+- Recall: 0.94
+- F1 Score: 0.97
+- Model's Accuracy: 0.94
+- Balanced Accuracy Score: 0.93

+By observing the existing metrics and in comparion with the five previous models, it is concluded that this classifier would be the best model for prediction.

 ## Summary
 According to the observed percentages attributed to 5-star Vine reviews versus 5-star un-Vine reviews, it can be stated that